soroushojagh6633/ETL-Learning/Tutorial/Extract_From_OpenAQ.md

  ]
 }
 ```
-## Damping JSON responses into a DataFrame:
+## Converting JSON responses into a DataFrame:
-We want to work with JSON objects and Pandas provides a great chance to easily damp JSON object into a DataFrame.
+We want to work with JSON objects and Pandas provides a great chance to easily convert JSON object into a DataFrame.
 ```Python
 from pandas.io.json import json_normalize